Th3Hypn0tist/random/SQS.md

 ---

 ## 5. License
+License: CC BY-ND 4.0 — Sharing allowed with attribution; no modifications permitted.

-**Creative Commons Attribution–NoDerivatives 4.0 (CC BY-ND 4.0)**
+**CC BY-ND 4.0)**
-Attribution required.
-Redistribution permitted.
-Modifications prohibited.
+Sharing allowed with attribution; no modifications permitted.